 You should keep your eyes open for mealybugs, spider mites, scale and thrips.
 You can have a little plant inspection from time to time.
 A loupe might help since some pests are so tiny that it’s hard to see them with the naked eye.
 You can always go to our PLNTSdoctor page to diagnose your plant and see what the best remedy is to solve your itchy problem.

 Are Coconut Palms poisonous for your pets or children?

 No!
 Our lovely coconut lady is safe to have around our beloved children and pets. :)

 Are you up for tropical vibes in your urban jungle?!
-At PLNTS.com you can buy Cocos online, like the Coconut Palm.
-Whether you like your Cocos plant big from the start or prefer to grow them from tiny BabyPLNTS into full-grown PLNTS - we’ve got you covered!
+At PLNTS.com, you can buy Coconut online, like the Coconut Palm.
+Whether you like your Coconut Palm big from the start or prefer to grow them from tiny BabyPLNTS into full-grown PLNTS - we’ve got you covered!